Kinghorn: Education

 Kinghorn Primary School is the only school in Kinghorn.
 The school is housed in a building that was built in 1986.
 The school has currently achieved three of the four "green flags" available under the Eco-Schools scheme, with the third flag being achieved on 27 May 2009.
 The school has a long history.
 The original Parish School building of 1823 designed by Thomas Hamilton is now a library and community centre that retains the original octagonal Museum vestibule with replicas of the Elgin Marbles.

 Culture and sport

 An annual attraction is the Black Rock '5' Race, commonly referred to as the "Black Rock '5'" or the "Black Rock Race", a road and beach running race of about 4.5 mi that has been held in Kinghorn each year since 1987.
-Its distinguishing feature is the loop around the Black Rocks, over a mile from the shore, and largely under water except at low tide.
-The race is held on a suitable Friday in May or June, when the tide is out and the water is no more than knee deep.
-Over the years it has changed from a simple race into a full-blown social night in Kinghorn's calendar.

-The inaugural Black Rock '5', held in 1987, was won by Gifford Kerr, ahead of 66 other finishers; a very small field by today's standards - in 2005 there were over 600 participants, of a wide variety of abilities.
-The race has been staged every year since 1987, apart from 1991, and throughout the years the numbers have increased significantly, as did the quality of the top end of the field, with recent winners including Neil Renault and Ross Houston.

-In the 21st century the race has been dominated by Edinburgh running club Hunters Bog Trotters (HBT) with both Phil Mowbray and Don Naylor having taken the spoils.
-The course record belongs to Ian Harkness, also of HBT, in a time of 22:03.